DineshBabu1989/Adtech-Dashboard/README.md

 ```

-step:6 seed the database and run the project locally
+Step:6 Seed the database and run the project locally

 ```
 npm run seedDb